01 of 05

 Sort and Arrange Items Back into Your Cabinets

-Once you've gone through the kitchen cabinet decluttering process, it is time to organize the contents of your kitchen cabinets in a way that makes sense to how you cook and use your kitchen in general.
+Once you've gone through the kitchen cabinet decluttering process, it is time to organize the contents of your kitchen cabinets.
 At its basic level, organizing kitchen cabinets means arranging your foodstuffs, appliances, pots and pans and kitchen tools in ways that make a lot of sense to you and your family.

 Look for kitchen cabinet organizers that separate by type of item (boxed, canned, etc)